SliceSoftware/frontend-application-design/chapter6/README.md

 When `TodoListSelectionView` loads, it must fetch the lists from the backend so that the user can choose a list.

-Add a `useEffect` hook with a `refreshLists` function that calls `TodoApi.allLists()`, passing the return value to `setLists()`.
-Pass an empty array as the dependency, which is a pattern used in React to ensure the effect is called one time after the component is first rendered
+Create a new function `refreshLists()` that calls `TodoApi.allLists()` and passes the return value to `setLists()`.
+Then add a `useEffect` hook that calls the`refreshLists` function  Pass an empty array as the dependency.
+This is a pattern used in React to ensure the effect is called one time after the component is first rendered

 ```js
 const refreshLists = async () => {